No. 1 of the Secret Service

-No. 1 of the Secret Service is a 1977 imitation James Bond film starring Nicky Henson as British secret agent Charles Bind.
-It was directed and written by Lindsay Shonteff and produced by his wife Elizabeth Gray.
+No. 1 of the Secret Service is a 1977 imitation James Bond film directed and written by Lindsay Shonteff and starring Nicky Henson as British secret agent Charles Bind.
+It was produced by Shonteff and his wife Elizabeth Gray.
 The film had the working title of 008 of the Secret Service.
 It was released on VHS under the title Her Majesty’s Top Gun.

 Plot

 Eccentric Arthur Loveday decides to do his bit for world peace by having influential financiers assassinated.
 With regular law enforcement agencies powerless to prevent their deaths, Her Majesty's Government sends in their top agent Charles Bind who is licensed to kill.

 Loveday accomplishes his deeds through an organisation of mercenaries named K.R.A.S.H.
 (Killing Rape Arson Slaughter and Hit).
 Bind takes them on with his pair of .357 Magnum Smith & Wesson Model 66 revolvers and a .50 calibre M2 Browning machine gun for crowds.